dmitrybubyakin/nova-medialibrary-field/README.md

 ### Authorization Gates 'view', 'update' and 'delete'

 To view, update and delete uploaded media, you need to setup some gates.
-You can use the store and replace callbacks to store additional information to the custom_properties, what can be used inside the gates for authorization.
+You can use the store and replace callbacks to store additional information to the custom_properties.
+The additional information can be used inside the gates for authorization.

 ```php
 Gate::define('view', function ($user, $media) {